 Building a Strong SEL Program

-A well-rounded SEL program empowers students to develop social-emotional skills that last a lifetime.
 The most effective programs include mindfulness practices, movement activities, and opportunities to reflect on emotions and relationships.
-They also align with frameworks like CASEL to ensure coverage of core competencies, such as awareness, management, learning to make decisions, social skills and building relationships.
+Emotional regulation is a key component, helping students manage stress, build resilience, and support overall well-being.
+These programs also align with frameworks like CASEL to ensure coverage of core competencies, such as awareness, management, learning to make decisions, social skills, and building relationships.

 Be sure to educate yourself and parents on what these practices can do for your classroom and your students.
-It’s well worth the time you take to help your kiddos grow into emotionally secure and well rounded humans!
+It’s well worth the time you take to help your kiddos grow into emotionally secure and well-rounded humans!

 Check out our Mindfulness Tools for Kids and Classes curriculum to get started with a mindfulness based SEL curriculum today!
 With 10 ready made lessons and dozens of short and long videos to educate you on how to teach mindfulness you’ll be getting started in no time.